 Orthodoxy in Christian theology has been measured by many different things.
 Volumes have been written to fill libraries and debates that have fractured whole nations have been a part of holding to and clarifying these basic ideas.
 Much of the controversy is justified.
 Theology is important.
 What we believe determines how we behave.
-Yet, it is a sad and unfortunate reality that many Christians will create untold strife and discord over matters that are of secondary importance.
+Yet, it is a sad and unfortunate reality that many Christians will create untold strife and discord over matters that are of secondary theological importance.
 We love to make mountains out of mole-hills when it comes to theology.

 At the school of evangelism we place great value upon The Apostle Paul teachings to “keep the unity of the spirit in the bonds of peace”, to “esteem others better than yourselves”, as well as to “above all have fervent love between one another”.
 These verses and many similar ones, should temper our theological studies and how we communicate and discuss them, particularly with our brothers and sisters with whom we may disagree.
-After all, it is the practice of our Christianity that is of greater importance than our affirmation of a particular creed or theological position.
+After all, the practice of our Christianity is of just as great importance as our affirmation of a particular creed or theological position.
 In the words of 19th century evangelist Charles Finney, “the church is mighty sticklish about correct doctrine, but awfully loose about correct practice.”
 He went on to describe how many would not allow someone behind their pulpit who didn’t subscribe to the Trinity or denied the resurrection, yet we readily fill our pulpits with men who are clearly eaten up with pride, vanity, cowardice and many other blatantly ungodly characteristics, which are in many ways an even greater denial of Jesus Christ.

-The Apostle Paul, when describing the qualifications of elders or deacons in the pastoral epistles of Timothy and Titus does not mention any theological litmus test (thought I think we can reasonably assume that there was a creed of which one being considered for such office would have already given assent to) but rather lists in detail everything to do with character and integrity of practice.
+The Apostle Paul, when describing the qualifications of elders or deacons in the pastoral epistles of Timothy and Titus does not mention any theological litmus test (though, I think we can reasonably assume that there was a creed of which one being considered for such office would have already given assent to) but rather lists in detail everything to do with character and integrity of practice.
 How is their behavior?
 Is their character tested and proven to be solid?
-Will they give into the temptations of lust, drink, greed, self-glory, etc. that shipwreck the leadership of so many of our churches.
+Will they give in to the temptations of lust, drink, greed, self-glory, etc. that shipwreck the leadership of so many of our churches.
 Unfortunately today those qualifications are some of the last things dealt with in our Bible colleges and seminaries, and rarely sought after amongst congregations seeking leaders.
 Administrative skills, speaking ability, and business sense have replaced much of Paul’s “qualifications”.
 Surely it is no surprise that we see American Christianity plagued with it’s current distresses.
-Now, it is true that what you believe will determine how you live, and thus theology, ones beliefs about God, is extremely important.
+Now, it is true that what you believe will determine how you live, and thus theology, one’s beliefs about God, is extremely important.
 But men can fake it, what they say they believe is not always what they actually believe.
 If Joe says he believes x,y,z yet his behavior is consistently the opposite of x,y,z then Joe probably doesn’t believe x,y,z, no matter how much he may say he believes x,y,z.
-Looking at ones practice is thus all the more important than looking at what one professes to believe.
+Looking at one’s practice is thus all the more important than looking at what one professes to believe.

 So what do you believe?